mahipalds/mcdonalds-customer-segmentation/README.md

 # McDonald's Customer Segmentation Analysis

 This project focuses on **analyzing and segmenting McDonald's customers** based on their perceptions, preferences, and behaviors.
-Using **K-Means clustering and Gaussian Mixture Models (GMM)**, i have identify distinct customer groups and evaluate how their opinions impact their purchasing decisions.
+Using **K-Means clustering and Gaussian Mixture Models (GMM)**, I have identified distinct customer groups and evaluated how their opinions impact their purchasing decisions.

 ## Key Steps in the Analysis:
 - **Data Preprocessing & Encoding** – Converted categorical data (e.g., *"Like"* ratings) into numerical format for analysis.